CBSE Class 12 History Syllabus 2023 PDF Download, Topics, Maps, Project Work

 • Excerpt: Ashokan inscription and Gupta period land grant

-KINSHIP, CASTE, AND CLASS Early Society Societies (C. 600 BCE-600 CE)
+KINGSHIP, CASTE, AND CLASS Early Society Societies (C. 600 BCE-600 CE)

 THINKERS, BELIEFS AND BUILDINGS Cultural Developments (c.
 600 BCE – 600 CE)